FIGBERT/figbert.com/content/posts/creating-my-personal-site/index.md

 thrown in the `posts` folder.
 Simple as that!
 ## Conclusion
 ---
 Hugo ludicrously simplifies the web design process.
-The ability to deploy pages with Markdown, while at the same time having the option to customize the backend, drastically reduces the time it takes to go from concept to deployment.
-If you don't mind starting from a template, or you want to quickly deploy a great-looking site, Hugo's the way to go.
+The ability to quickly deploy pages with Markdown drastically reduces the time it takes to go from concept to deployment.
+If you don't mind starting from a template, or you want to simply deploy a great-looking site, Hugo's the way to go.
 If you want to control every aspect of the site, or have a very specific design or complicated backend system in mind, ReactJS is still your best friend.
 Hugo is definitely going into my toolbox, and I'll continue to use it going into 2020.
+That being said, I think that I'll probably rewrite this site again in NextJS, because ~~I'm indecisive and masochistic~~ of the control over specific details that you get from building a site from scratch.

 [1]: https://www.wix.com/
 [2]: https://www.squarespace.com/